DigitalPublishingToolkit/TOD15-Online-Courtship/md/04_Reichert_Dating_Maps.md

 ## References

-Agamben, Giorgio.
-The Coming Community.
+Agamben, Giorgio. *The Coming Community*.
 Minneapolis: University of Minnesota Press, 1993.

 Andrejevic, Mark.
-‘Surveillance and Alienation in the Online Economy’, Surveillance & Society, 8/3 (2011): 278-287.
+‘Surveillance and Alienation in the Online Economy’, *Surveillance & Society*, 8/3 (2011): 278-287.

-Causey, Matthew.
-Theatre and Performance in Digital Culture: From Simulation to Embeddedness, London/New York: Routledge, 2006.
+Causey, Matthew. *Theatre and Performance in Digital Culture: From Simulation to Embeddedness*, London/New York: Routledge, 2006.

 Christensen, Christian.
-‘Discourses of Technology and Liberation: State Aid to Net Activists in an Era of ‘Twitter Revolutions’’, The Communication Review 14 (2011): 233-253.
+‘Discourses of Technology and Liberation: State Aid to Net Activists in an Era of ‘Twitter Revolutions’, *The Communication Review* 14 (2011): 233-253.

-Dodge, Martin and Kitchin, Rob.
-Mapping Cyberspace, London: Routledge, 2000.
+Dodge, Martin and Kitchin, Rob. *Mapping Cyberspace*, London: Routledge, 2000.

-Foucault, Michel.
-Dits et écrits IV, Paris: Gallimard, 1994.
+Foucault, Michel. *Dits et écrits IV*, Paris: Gallimard, 1994.

 Gartner, Georg.
-‘Internet Cartography and Web Mapping’.
-International Handbook Military Geography 41.7 (2006): 416-432.
+‘Internet Cartography and Web Mapping’. *International Handbook Military Geography* 41.7 (2006): 416-432.

 Heer, Jeffrey and boyd, danah.
 ‘Vizster: Visualizing Online Social Networks’, IEEE Symposium on Information Visualization.
 Minneapolis,